fachat/cbm_ultipet/README.md

 Also, cut the trace for the SPI clock that leads to the 3.3V SPI and UEXT connectors.

 ![SPI clock cut](fixes/spicut.png)
+This is difficult to see, but it is only a single cut in a single trace.

 ### Linear Audio